 Ticaboo Utility Improvement District board meetings are held quarterly.
 Meetings are published on the Utah Public Notice website.

-NOTICE: 22 September 2022 -- Board of Trustees Special Meeting
+NOTICE: 7th February 2023 -- Board of Trustees Meeting

 Pursuant to House Bill 5002, “Open and Public Meetings Act Amendments,” passed during the 2020 Fifth Special Session of the Utah Legislature and codified under Utah Code Ann. § 52-4-207(4), this meeting will be conducted electronically to limit the spread of the novel coronavirus disease 2019 (COVID-19).